Dave Leonhard

 David Paul Leonhard (born January 22, 1941) is an American former professional baseball player.
 He played in Major League Baseball as a right-handed pitcher from 1967 through 1972.
-He was a member of the Baltimore Orioles dynasty that won three consecutive American League pennants from 1969 to 1971 and, won the World Series in 1970.
+He was a member of the Baltimore Orioles dynasty that won three consecutive American League pennants from 1969 to 1971 and won the 1970 World Series over the Cincinnati Reds.

 Baseball career

 A native of Arlington, Virginia, Leonhard attended Johns Hopkins University.
 He was signed by the Orioles as a free agent in 1963.
 He started his professional career with Class C Aberdeen Pheasants (1963–1964), and won the International League Pitcher of the Year Award while playing for the Rochester Red Wings in 1967, gaining a promotion to Baltimore late in the season.

 Leonhard made his major league debut on September 21, 1967, at the age of 26.
 In three games with the 1967 Orioles, Leonhard went 0–0 with a 3.14 ERA in 14 1/3 innings of work.
 In 1968, he finished with a 7–7 record in a starting rotation that included Dave McNally (22–10), Jim Hardin (18–13) and Tom Phoebus (15–15), but with the emergence of Jim Palmer in 1969, he was relegated to the bullpen.

 On May 6, 1968, Leonhard took a no-hitter into the seventh inning before Detroit Tigers outfielder Jim Northrup broke it up with a single after two outs.
 He had to settle with a one-hit shutout, 4–0 victory over Detroit at Memorial Stadium.
 On May 30, 1968, he shutout the Chicago White Sox at Comiskey Park, 5–0, giving up just two singles to Luis Aparicio (4th inning) and Tommy McCraw (7th).